Skip to content Skip to footer navigation

 man looking at prices shopping for a tv

-CHOICE TV testing is underway for 2023 and while new models were announced in February, they only started arriving on retail shelves in late April right up to June.
-This late arrival of 2023 models means there are some great discounts to be found on 2022 TVs as we head into the end of financial year (EOFY) sales.
+CHOICE TV testing is underway for 2024 and while new models were announced in February, they only started arriving on retail shelves in late April with some TV brands not arriving till June or even July.
+This late arrival of 2024 models means there are some great discounts to be found on 2023 TVs as we head into the end of financial year (EOFY) sales.

 Knowing model numbers and codes for TV models will help you walk into the store with confidence, especially if you're looking to negotiate a better price.